Safe Asylum: Refugee Politics and Pathways

 A First-Year Ampersand Program

 How do people whose lives have been disrupted by trauma – often by war, but also other forms of state violence – make a new home?
 Join other students who want to understand the politics and lived experiences of refugees seeking safe asylum.
-A possible end-of-year study trip will illuminate the global challenges we study through first-hand experiences in places like Morocco and France or Italy.

 How to Sign Up